hayleyxyz/hayley-recipes/Japanese-Curry.md

-# Japanese curry
+# Japanese Curry (from roux cubes)

 ## Ingredients

-- 1 Large leek
+- 1 Leek
-- Chicken, Lamb or Beef (450g+)
+- Meat of choice (chicken thighs, beef, lamb)
+- Carrots
 - Potatoes
-- Carrots
-- Curry roux
-- Onion
+- 1 Onion
-- 2-3 Garlic cloves
+- 3-5 Garlic cloves
-- Virgin or Refined Olive oil
+- Olive oil
 - Worcestershire sauce
+- Curry roux cubes
-- Garlic (optional)
+- Stock
-- Herbs: Thyme, Rosemary, Sage, Oregano etc. (optional)

 ## Method

+- In a cassarole pot, heat some oil on medium - high and brown the meat.
+Remove and set aside.
-- Cut the onion, and mince the garlic cloves.
+- Add the onion, garlic, carrots, and leek to the pot and cook until soft.
+- Add the meat back to the pot.
+Add the potatoes, curry roux cubes, Worcestershire sauce, and stock.
+- Bring to a simmer and cook for at least 1 hour.
+The longer the better.
+- Serve with rice.